QBDev0ps/DevOps-Cloud-projects/Project10.md

 #### <br>Step 2: Create EBS Volumes<br/>

-The next course of action is to create 3 EBS volumes of 10GB each in the same Availability Zone as our EC2 Linux Web Server instance by following [these steps:](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html)
+The next course of action is to create 3 EBS volumes of 10GB each in the same Availability Zone as our EC2 Linux NFS Server instance by following [these steps:](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html)

 **i.** We open the AWS console and click on **"EC2"**, then we scroll down in the navigation pane and click on **"Volumes"** under **"Elastic Block Store"**.